faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

       ![](./media/NO-7a.png)

-      > **Note**: You may receive a response that the API deployment is not yet ready.
+      > **Note:** You may receive a response that the API deployment is not yet ready.
 If so, wait for a few minutes and try again.

 1. Review the response and then submit the following message to continue the conversation: `How is it related to machine learning?`